New GOP resistance in push to create Senate committee on Russia

 The effort could play out on the Senate floor in the opening days of the new Congress.
 Under one proposal being actively discussed, senior senators may try to insert language to create the panel into the organizing resolution for the new Senate, several sources said.
 If not, the proponents of the committee may insist on a vote in the full Senate on a stand-alone proposal, something that would require 60 votes to overcome any filibuster attempt.

 Proponents of the measure are confident that support will grow for the panel as the public learns more about Russia's apparent involvement to meddle in the elections, something many view as a direct attack on the United States.
-A number of Republicans seem open to the idea of creating a panel, sources told CNN, even as Senate Majority Leader Mitch McConnell, R-Kentucky, and House Speaker Paul Ryan, R-Wisconsin, are resistant to the idea.
+A number of Republicans seem open to the idea of creating a panel, sources told CNN, even as McConnell and House Speaker Paul Ryan, R-Wisconsin, are resistant to the idea.

 Advocates for the Select Committee on Cyber say it's needed because the complex issues related to cyberattacks cross the jurisdictions of at least five Senate committees, arguing the best way to understand the problem and find solutions is to bring top senators from each of those committees onto one panel with a clear, if temporary, mandate.